-Nanaimo's labour force participation rate for has been increasing in recent years.
+Nanaimo's labour force participation rate trends higher than Vancouver Island but lower than BC and Canada.
 Labour force participation rate represents the ratio between those in the labour force and the total population that is of working age.
 Regions with younger populations tend to have higher labour force participation rates while those with an older population have lower rates.
 Participation rates also tend to fall during recessions and rise during expansions.